SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 This directory contains the following files:

 1. <b>chain.js</b> - This file contains helper functions which are needed to interact with the agoric chain
-1. <b>chainlink.js</b> - This file contains helper functions to send job requests to the CL node
+2. <b>chainlink.js</b> - This file contains helper functions to send job requests to the CL node
-1. <b>db.js</b> - This file contains helper functions related to the database
+3. <b>db.js</b> - This file contains helper functions related to the database
-2. <b>utils.js</b> - This file contains basic helper functions
+4. <b>utils.js</b> - This file contains basic helper functions
+5. <b>middlewareEnv.js</b> - This file contains a class to represent the middleware's environment variables

 ##### oracle